defenseunicorns/pepr/docs/060_best-practices/README.md

 kubectl get peprstore  -n pepr-system -o yaml
 ```

+You should run in `npx pepr dev` mode to debug the issue.
 ## Deployment

 Production environment deployments should be `declarative` in order to avoid mistakes.
 The Pepr modules should be generated with `npx pepr build` and moved into the appropriate location.